Underbanked Inspire a Wealth of Services By Jennifer Tescher of the Center for Financial Services Innovation (CFSI)

 Dozens of ideas were submitted.
-Each of the four finalists — PayNearMe, GoalMine, FIS and FlexWage — offers a solution for a particular underserved consumer pain point.
+Each of the four finalists — PayNearMe, GoalMine, FIS, and FlexWage — offers a solution for a particular underserved consumer pain point.

 FlexWage works with employers to give workers access to a payroll card with a linked salary-advance feature.

 Through its WageBank product, the company makes available wages that have been earned but not yet paid.
 Customers are charged a flat convenience fee for the “predisbursement” of earned wages.
-There is no loan, and nothing to repay.
-Saving and investing are especially challenged for the underserved.
+There is no loan and nothing to repay.
+Saving and investing are especially challenging for the underserved.
 Most mutual funds require a minimum initial investment of $2,500, and even many basic savings accounts have high minimum balance requirements.

 Jennifer Tescher is the president and chief executive of the Center for Financial Services Innovation.